 xiiv.
-Children who have been permanently excluded twice or display challenging behaviour
+Children who have been permanently excluded twice or display challenging behaviour a) children who were below compulsory school age at the time of the permanent exclusion;

 Where a child has been permanently excluded from two or more schools there is no need for an admission authority to comply with parental preference for a period of two years from the last exclusion.
 The twice excluded rule does not apply to the following children: